wvchallenges/mobile-challenge/README.md

 ### Running the App

 - Run on iOS simulator

   `$ yarn ios`

 ### Notes

 - While there shouldn't be any reason this wouldn't run on Android, I did not run it on Android nor put together instructions to save some time
+- I added react navigation and set up a small navigation system (tabs at the bottom) even though there is only one screen.
+It's a little weird but the idea is to treat this project as the basis for more work to be added on top of it, in this case, tabs/stacks/modals

 ## Major third-party tools